Mail::SpamAssassin::PerMsgStatus - per-message status (spam or not-spam)

 all-uppercase representation internally.

-can be a subroutine reference, which will be evaluated each time
+$value can be a subroutine reference, which will be evaluated each time

 the template is expanded.
 Note that perl supports closures, which means

-that variables set in the caller's scope can be accessed inside this sub
+that variables set in the caller's scope can be accessed inside this sub.

 For example:

-my $text = "hello world!"; $status->set_tag("FOO", sub { return $text; });
+my $text = "hello world!";

-section for more details on
+See Mail::SpamAssassin::Conf's TEMPLATE TAGS section for more details on

 how template tags are used.

-will be returned if a tag by that name has not been defined.
+undef will be returned if a tag by that name has not been defined.

-, report
+get_tag($tagname)add_header, report

 templates, etc. This API is intended for use by plugins.
 Tag names will be